Who We Are

 This is a bibliography, originally published on Argo’s UCSD webpage, of papers published on Argo floats and their data.
 While this is an extensive list, papers in which Argo is a secondary source of data (model outputs and reanalyses, profile collection products, gridded products, etc.) are not all included here.
 Please send firstname.lastname@example.org citations for Argo articles to keep this part of the bibliography updated.

-Learn how to properly cite Argo data.
+Learn how to properly cite data from the Argo program.

 View pdf list by year.